 Do you offer financial assistance on registration fees?

 Just over half of the people who attend Camp each summer do so as part of our Staff, taking advantage of a reduced fee schedule in exchange for working during the week.
 By participating in our Staff Program, you’re able to attend Camp for as little as $475.
-The fact that over 75% of our Staff return year after year — just like our Campers — is probably an excellent indication that you can work at Camp and still have the best time ever!
+The fact that around 75% of our Staff return year after year — just like our Campers — is probably an excellent indication that you can work at Camp and still have the best time ever!

 Additionally, our Campership Fund allows those with a financial need to attend Camp by assisting them with payment of their fees.
 Camperships are awarded based on need, and all recipients are required to contribute towards their registration fees and/or be a part of our Staff.
 Camperships covering 100% of your Registration Fees are not available.
 The only other restriction is that Campership Fund recipients are not eligible to book private or semi-private cabins as additional fees are involved.